 Media playback can be initiated manually by user gestures, such as a mouse click.
 On the other hand, it can start off automatically by certain attributes and methods.
-This article lists out five ways to control media playback with Saola Animate.
+This tutorial lists out five ways to control media playback with Saola Animate.
 The first two require user actions to play or pause the content, whereas the rest enables you to control media playback without user control.

 Note: Automatic playback can cause usability problems.
 For example, a web page contains background music that plays as soon as it loads.
 It can be annoying for those in a public setting such as the library or for those using screen readers.
 Therefore, be careful when handling media playback automatically.